denisidoro/navi/README.md

 The main repository for cheatsheets is [denisidoro/cheats](https://github.com/denisidoro/cheats).
 Feel free to open a PR there for me to include your contributions.

-[*alpha*] In order to add your own repository as a featured cheatsheet repo, please [edit this file](https://github.com/denisidoro/cheats/edit/master/featured_repos.txt).
+In order to add your own repository as a featured cheatsheet repo, please [edit this file](https://github.com/denisidoro/cheats/edit/master/featured_repos.txt).
 This list will be displayed when `navi repo browse` is run.

 Cheatsheet syntax
 -----------------